KeboHQ/monitor/README.md

 ## Backing up Data

-There are three data volumes `prometheus_data`, `grafana_data` and `certificate_data`, which need to be persisted to maintain state.
-The following commands can be used to backup and restore the volumes.
-The `certificate_data` volume must be created before
+There are three data volumes `prometheus_data` and `grafana_data`, which need to be persisted to maintain state.

 ## Purpose